He’s just sold his company for $22 million, and while he’s happy about the outcome — he’s flying blind when it comes to what to do with all that cash.

 But many people struggle with spending their money wisely.

-Adjusting to life after a windfall is a major transition.
+Adjusting to life after a windfall is a significant transition.
 And you want to make your money decisions with as little emotion as possible.

 A good rule of thumb is to avoid making any material changes to your lifestyle or making big purchases for about three to six months.